 Face is a relatively stronger factor compared to voice and motion.

-We prepare three questions related to EMI’s personality as follows, “I feel that EMI has its own personality because of its face”, “… voice” and “… motion”, we received medians of 4,3,3, respectively.
+We prepared three questions related to EMI’s personality as follows, “I feel that EMI has its own personality because of its face”, “… voice” and “… motion”, we obtained medians of 4,3,3, respectively.
 However, Mood’s median test indicated their differences were not statistically significant (p = 0.886).

 Although the data does not provide strong evidence of the face’s significance, our observations indicate it was a strong factor.
 We observed many children being drawn to the round head, staring at it, pointing to it even touching, hugging and kissing it.
 Kids spent the most time responding the EMI’s face than the other factors (voice, motion).